 The unit of analysis is an individual person.
 To be considered eligible, a person must be unemployed, aged from 16 to the retirement age and not receiving old age pension, must have been employed or engaged in activity equivalent to working for at least 180 days during the 12 months prior to filing an application with an employment office.
 Benefit is suspended for 10 days if the person refuses an offer of suitable work or does not show up at the Public Employment Service (PES) at a fixed date for the first time.
 Benefit is stopped if the person refuses an offer of suitable work or does not show up at the PES at a fixed date for the second time.
 Unemployment allowance is formally income tested: only the unemployed whose income is below the unemployment allowance are entitled to the benefit.
+Since September 2020, it is possible to take on temporary work while being registered as unemployed (up to 8 days per month and up to 12 calendar months in a 24-month period) and receive unemployment allowance at the same time.

-Flat rate of 4.41 EUR per day in 2016, 4.81 EUR per day in 2017, 5.31 EUR per day in 2018, 5.65 EUR per day in 2019 and 6.1 EUR in 2020.
+Flat rate of 4.41 EUR per day in 2016, 4.81 EUR per day in 2017, 5.31 EUR per day in 2018, 5.65 EUR per day in 2019, 6.1 EUR in 2020 and 9.42 EUR in 2021.
 It is non-taxable.